-Mission: Harambee provides a safer space for Black students and their allies on the SLC campus.
-There will be weekly discussion meetings in addition to an array of programming that examines various aspects of Black culture.
+Mission: Harambee provides a safe space for Black students and their allies on the SLC campus to explore all different expressions of Blackness.
+There will be bi-weekly discussion meetings in addition to an array of programming that examines various aspects of Black culture.
 While we encourage dialogue surrounding Black identities and race, discussions are not limited to such topics.
 We encourage members to bring ideas and themes to explore.
-Harambee is an open space for all different expressions of Blackness.
+Everyone is welcome!

 Harts for Hope

 Mission: Our mission is to promote biopsychosocial healing in a creative, interactive manner.
 We believe in healing rather than treating.
-The mind and body are two wonders that work together, and utilizing arts as a way to bridge them is our overall objective.
+The mind and body are two wonders that work together—and utilizing arts that brings them together is our overall objective.
 We work with persons of all ages, ill and not ill, and persons of all cultures.
 We want to bring the whole picture of healing and promote it to the people we work with.

 Hillel @ SLC

 Mission: Hillel's mission is to provide and promote a Jewish community and voice on campus.
 The club tries to give students who are either Jewish or interested in Judaism an outlet to express their religious beliefs.
 Ultimately, Hillel acts as a home away from home.

 Iglesia Scholars: The Saturday Enrichment Program at Iglesia San Andres